Luigimascolo123/Widgets-Orange-for-FHIR-files/README.md

 for ML, statistical analysis and more.
 Orange also offers the possibility of create a personal widget, and that's what was done in this project.

 For more instructions for the use of the code, please check the file ISTRUZIONI.txt .
+In the end we have 3 Orange workflows, that you can open after you run the python code of the widgets and download Orange.